bahstrike/ACAudio/index.md

-# ACAudio

-ACAudio is an open-source Decal plugin for Asheron's Call that adds:
-- Music
-- 3D sound effects
-- Voice chat

 ## What it does

 Music plays when you're portaling or entering specific dungeons.
 You may hear music when near towns or encountering specific boss monsters.